-The Investment Manager complements its traditional sovereign credit assessment with an analytical framework that integrates sustainability risk factors in a holistic way.
+The Investment Manager complements its traditional sovereign credit assessment with an analytical framework that integrates sustainability factors in a holistic way.
 Alongside usual macro criteria, broader ESG considerations are integrated in the sovereign bond risk assessment.
 The Investment Manager has developed an in-house model (the "LO Sovereign Scoring Methodology") to independently assess sovereign issuers' alignment with Human and Environmental Rights standards and the United Nations Sustainable Development goals (SDGs).
 The model covers a broad spectrum of environmental, social and governance issues, including inequalities, social cohesion, quality of public services, water and food supply, energy security, global warming mitigation and resilience, biodiversity protection, pollutions, regulatory effectiveness, institutional strength and political stability.
-A selection of dataset sourced from diverse supranational bodies, universities, research institutes and major NGO's is used to inform the investment decisions.
+Where available, these data points include data mapped against the themes identified by the PAIs on sustainability factors for sovereign established by SFDR.
+A selection of dataset sourced from diverse supra-national bodies, universities, research institutes and major NGO's is used to inform the investment decisions.
 The data collected is normalized into indicators from 0 to 100 points (100 being the highest).
 The methodology embeds the Investment Manager's proprietary 'Consciousness', 'Actions' and 'Results' ('CAR') methodology which overweighs the 'R' component - indicators linked to definitive outcomes.